Skip to content

 Customer connection size BC Hydro's System Improvement Investment

-Under 1 MVA Up to $1 million
+Under 1 megavolt-ampere (MVA) Up to $1 million

 If the system improvement cost exceeds BC Hydro's maximum investment of $1 million per MVA, up to a maximum of $10 million, the customer will pay for the balance of the system improvement cost.